 Winter Camping Kit

-This where you should spend most of your time, money and energy in preparation for your great winter adventure.
+This is where you should spend most of your time, money and energy in preparation for your great winter adventure.
 The kit set is more extensive for winter camping, and should include the following items:

 These tents are built for the grinding cold and ripping winds.
 Under no circumstance should you ever use a summer tent in winter.
 Choose a sturdy four-season tent with double walls so condensation and extreme weather are kept at bay.